 Related Reading: Who Pays Support If Your Wife Has Another Man’s Baby?

 To change a child support order in Washington State, there are two different ways to proceed.
 One is to file a Motion for Adjustment of Child Support and the other is to submit a Petition to Modify Child Support.
 Each one has specific requirements and whether to file one or the other depends greatly on the situation.

-- Motion for Adjustment of Child Support: This is generally the quicker, easier path.
-It involves less paperwork and the matter at hand is often settled in a single hearing.
-That said, not everyone qualifies for this strategy.
-You can file this motion if it’s been two years since the initial order AND either your or your ex’s income has changed.
-Or, if it’s been at least one year AND the child turned twelve and changed age category.
+You can file this motion if it’s been two years since the initial order and either your or your ex’s income has changed.
+Or, if it’s been at least one year and the child turned 12 and changed age category.

-- Petition to Modify Child Support Order: A year after the initial child support order, you can file this way if the payments cause a severe financial hardship to you or the child, the child turned 18 but hasn’t finished high school, or if there has been a drastic change in your economic circumstances.
+A year after the initial child support order, you can file this way if the payments cause severe financial hardship to you or the child, the child turned 18 but hasn’t finished high school, or if there has been a drastic change in your economic circumstances.

 When Can You Modify Child Support?

-On the other hand, the custodial parent can request an increase if, for example, the other parent gets a substantial raise or promotion.
-Big changes in parenting time and even a baby with a new spouse may also necessitate another look.
+- On the other hand, the custodial parent can request an increase if, for example, the other parent gets a substantial raise or promotion.

 Child Support Modification Without A Change In Circumstances